nrclark/libsaline/README.md

 7. Added a thorough testbench that verifies libsodium compatibility.

-8. Autotoolized the library for fun and profit.
+8. Autotoolized the library for easy integration with common build-systems.

+9. Relicensed the library as LGPLv2.1.

 ## Build Instructions ##